-Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.
+Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plain.

-Increasingly popular, growing by leaps and bounds, Rush Limbaugh program.
+Time for the award-winning Thrill Pact ever exciting, increasingly popular, growing by leaps and bounds, Rush Limbaugh program.

-We're celebrating our 20th anniversary of the EIB network this week.
+We're celebrating our 20th anniversary of the EIB Network this week.

-The uh actual 20th anniversary day is Friday.
+The actual 20th anniversary day is Friday.

 And during the course of the week, we're going to be building up to it with some excerpts and highlights from the past 20 years.

-I don't know, do not know who they are.
+I do not know who they are.

 They will not tell me who they are.

-In fact, could you go?
+In fact, could you grab the Brett thing for you?

 Could you play Brett again for me?